-- Add some flavour.
-While fresh salmon is delicious on its own, adding a dry rub or a marinade can help to add a punch of flavour to the salmon.
-I used a simple spice mixture for this recipe, however, pesto, honey mustard, ginger and soy marinades also work very well.
+- Add some flavor.
+While fresh salmon is delicious on its own, adding a dry rub or a marinade can help to add a punch of flavor to the salmon.
+I used a simple spice mixture for this recipe, however, pesto, honey mustard, ginger, and soy marinades also work very well.

-- Add some veggies.
-Finally, be sure to add some veggies to your salmon meal prep for a boost of fibre and colour.
-While I used green beans in these bowls, asparagus, broccoli, cauliflower, green peas or carrots, would all work nicely and store well in the fridge for easy meal prep.
+- Add some vegetables.
+Finally, be sure to add some veggies to your salmon meal prep for a boost of fiber and color.
+While I used green beans in these bowls, asparagus, broccoli, cauliflower, green peas, or carrots, would all work nicely and store well in the fridge for easy meal prep.

 How to Store Salmon Meal Prep

 Another important thing to consider when meal prepping salmon is the meal prep containers.
 I suggest using rectangular glass or plastic containers with an airtight lid.
 Not only do they store well in the fridge but they can be transferred to the microwave to quickly reheat the salmon when you’re ready to eat.

 Easy Salmon Meal Prep Recipe